The Climbing Works International Festival

 NO ENTRY FEE, no isolation for the qualification round, the chance to climb alongside some of the best climbers in the world on problems set by some of the world's best route setters.
 You don't just come to watch, you come to take part.

-CWIF 2014 will be held over 2 days giving you a competition that will push the competitors to the limit.
+The Rab CWIF 2016 will be held over 2 days giving you a competition that will push the competitors to the limit.
 It's open to every climber that wants to come have fun.
-In 2013 we had 350 competitors for the 2 qualification sessions, closing registration almost 2 weeks before the event.

 What to expect: